All Episodes

 This is what I don't get.

-Now I'll tell you this if Huma was the wife of a conservative from flyover country, would any of these people call her intelligent?
+If Huma was the wife of a conservative from flyover country, would any of these people call her intelligent?

-If Huma were married to a conservative, would they describe her as politically sophisticated and very smart and very accomplished.
+If Huma were married to a conservative, would they describe her as politically sophisticated and very smart and very accomplished?

 So there's that.

-Then we go to the CBS this morning show, the co-host Nora O'Donnell.
+Then we go to the CBS This Morning show, the co-host Nora O'Donnell.

 This is too good.